Aynslielin/Omnidirectional-Mobile-Robot-Platform/README.md

 1. **Signal Parsing:** Decoding characters received from the Android App via Bluetooth (UART).
 2. **Motor Mixing:** Converting the desired direction command into specific PWM signals for the four independent motors.
 3. **Interrupt/Polling:** Checking sensor data to override user commands if an  obstacle is imminent.

+## Kinematic Principle
+The mecanum wheel allows for a force vector perpendicular to the wheel rotation.
+By combining the rotation directions of the four wheels, the robot creates a net force vector in any desired direction.